 Yes, you have read it right.
 Chicken Briyani!
 Well, of course, Bangkok’s version.
 It is also known as the Khao Mok Gai and can be considered as one of the best chicken biryani in Bangkok.
 Where can you get it?
 Go to Silom area and walk along Convent Road.
 Their Khao Mok Gai is definitely Halal and it consists of a chicken drumstick, slices of fresh cucumber, and fried sliced onions.
 The rice they served is simply aromatic and well-seasoned too.
 The fried shallots on top are just the perfect finish to this dish.
 You can try this dish by only paying an affordable price of THB40.

 The experience of having Thai’s street food is definitely exciting and bewildering.
 Without a slight doubt, Bangkok can offer daring eaters with hours of thrilling culinary exploration.
-Hopefully, the 10 Halal street food that Tripfez has listed can encourage you to visit Bangkok and try them all out!
+Hopefully, the 10 Halal street food that Tripfez has listed can encourage you to visit Bangkok, Thailand and try them all out!